supposedly/nutshell/README.md

 #### Ranges
-Though not exactly an operation, a range of cellstates can be expressed as two numbers (lower and upper bound) separated by double..dots, with an optional step included.
+Though not exactly an operation, a range of cellstates can be expressed as two numbers (lower and upper bound) separated by double..dots, optionally with a step greater than 1.
 ```rb
 # Nutshell
 a = (3..6)         # lower..upper